Prayag2/termdrop/README.md

 # TermDrop For BSPWM
 A "light as feather" script to use your favourite apps as dropdowns in BSPWM.
+This script will hide/unhide the program on running it multiple times.
+If the window doesn't exist, it will create it.

 <img src="https://github.com/prayag2/termdrop/blob/main/ss.png" style="width: 100%;">
 </center>